Privacy Notice

 • Work with a medical examiner or funeral director – We can share health information with a coroner, medical examiner, or funeral director when an individual dies.

-• Address workers’ compensation, law enforcement, and other government requests – We can use or share health information about you for: workers’ compensation claims; law enforcement purposes or with a law enforcement official; when an inmate in a correctional facility; with health oversight agencies for activities authorized by law; or, for special government functions such as military, national security, and presidential protective services.
+• Address workers’ compensation, law enforcement, and other government requests – We can use or share health information about you for: workers’ compensation claims; law enforcement purposes or with a law enforcement official; with a correctional facility (if an inmate); with health oversight agencies for activities authorized by law; or, for special government functions such as military, national security, and presidential protective services.
+However, we will not use or disclose any of your information related to SUD treatment by a Medication Assisted Therapy program if the information is requested by law enforcement for a prohibited purpose, including investigating or identifying a person to impose criminal and/or civil liability.